 "Observational data suggest associations between marijuana and a broad range of adverse cardiovascular risks," stated Dr. Muthiah Vaduganathan, the lead author of "Marijuana Use in Patients with Cardiovascular Disease," who works as a cardiologist at the Brigham and Women’s Hospital in Boston where his review took place.

-It concludes that cannabis, cocaine and a large meal (seperately) can trigger a heart attack.
-Heart rate and blood pressure rise when you smoke pot.
+He determined cannabis, cocaine and a large meal (seperately) can trigger a heart attack, and that heart rate and blood pressure rise when you smoke pot.

 Dr. Mary Clifton: "Cannabis is safe and protective against heart attacks and other forms of heart disease."

 "National survey data estimate that two million Americans with established cardiovascular diseases currently use or have used marijuana in its variety of forms, including inhalation and vaping." the review noted.
 "Marijuana is becoming increasingly potent, and smoking marijuana carries many of the same cardiovascular health hazards as smoking tobacco."

 New York-baseed cannabis and CBD expert Dr. Mary Clifton thinks otherwise.
 "Cannabis is safe and protective against heart attacks and other forms of heart disease," she tells CelebStoner.
 "People who regularly use cannabis have healthier metabolisms than people who don't.
 If you're looking to improve your waistline, control your cholesterol and reduce your insulin resistance or markers of inflammation, you've found what you're looking for."